rcoscali/extract-debug-infos/README.md

 # Building and installing

+## With cmake

 * Clone from git
 * Configure from current dir or a build dir.
 Use CMAKE_INSTALL_PREFIX to change installation directory
 * Install (need sudo if install destination requires priviledges)

+## With autotools

+* Clone from git
+* ./autogen.sh (with embedded autogen.sh or any from an IDE template for ex)
+* ./configure --prefix=/usr
+* make install (need sudo if install destination requires priviledges as /usr)

  -- Rémi Cohen-Scali <cohen@mobdevrcs.jayacode.fr>, Tue, 26 Jun 2018 19:21:41 +0200